Have a 20/20 view in 2020

 5) Pointing a Finger: In leadership circles there is a saying, “When you point the finger at someone there are 3 more pointing right back at you.”
 If something is not going well in your business, what are you doing or not doing that is contributing to the perceived failure?
 What message is the failure sending you that you don’t want to see or hear?
 Can the failure become an opportunity in some way?
 Stop finger pointing and start self-exploring.
 The return is always greater then blaming others.
 Leadership starts with you.

 The answers are within you, but sometimes you need someone who knows the right questions to ask.
-Learn how Assured Strategy strategic business coaching can benefit your leadership and improve your 20/20 business vision.
+Learn how Assured Strategy strategic business coaching can benefit your leadership and improve your 20/20 business vision through one of our free coaching sessions.